ATHIFAHS/BI-Analyst-Project-1/README.md

 ## Insight Deep Down
 ### Consumer Behavior
 * **Changes annually**: Total customers declined by 0.1% between 2020 and 2021, but recurring customers climbed by 149%.
 Despite an increase in recurring clients, the churn rate remained high at 45.6%.
 In this situation, the company is having difficulty maintaining existing clients and acquiring new ones.
-* **Changes quarterly**:
-- The churn rate increased quarterly and consistently exceeded 80% in Q4 of 2020 and 2021, indicating a critical issue with customer retention.
-- Despite the high turnover rate, the company managed to show a significant increase in repeat customers each quarter, with a record high of 291 repeat customers in Q4 2021.
-- In contrast, there is a consistent decline in new customer numbers from Q1 to Q4 in both years.
-- There is a clear quarterly trend where Q3 of 2020 had the highest total customers, while Q2 of 2021 similarly had high numbers.
-- But it always drops dramatically in Q4 each year, indicating a lack of customer interest in purchasing digital and technology products during the holiday season.
+* **Changes quarterly**: The churn rate increased quarterly and consistently exceeded 80% in Q4 of 2020 and 2021, indicating a critical issue with customer retention.
+Despite the high turnover rate, the company managed to show a significant increase in repeat customers each quarter, with a record high of 291 repeat customers in Q4 2021.
+In contrast, there is a consistent decline in new customer numbers from Q1 to Q4 in both years.
+There is a clear quarterly trend where Q3 of 2020 had the highest total customers, while Q2 of 2021 similarly had high numbers.
+But it always drops dramatically in Q4 each year, indicating a lack of customer interest in purchasing digital and technology products during the holiday season.

 ### Sales Trends Analysis
 - **Annual pattern**: In 2021, a 0.1% decline in total customers and a 54.6% decrease in new customers, along with a high churn rate, resulted in a 2.4% and 4.5% decrease in total orders and order quantity, respectively.
 As a result, revenues decreased by 7.5%, showing that the corporation faces difficulty in expanding annual sales.
 - **Quarter pattern**: Peak sales occurred in Q3 2020 at approximately $250,000, marking a strong mid-year performance.
 After peaking in the third quarter of 2020, the company's sales continued to decline, with a significant drop in the fourth quarter of 2021, falling below $200,000.
 Whereas, the peak for 2021 was in Q2 2021 at approximately $240,000, which is similar to Q3 2020 but reflected a decrease in overall customer retention.
 Sales experienced a decline in Q4 of both years, indicating challenges in maintaining momentum as the year concluded.
+This correlates with the seasonal trends of declining customers during the end-of-year holiday season.

 ![Screenshot 2025-05-31 204548](https://github.com/user-attachments/assets/b2cfc954-9aa0-4365-ae98-11912c9f2cb3)